Basque News

 RELATED EUSKAL KAZETA REPORT:

-PIcasso’s Guernica Gets Robotic Checkup
+Picasso’s Guernica Gets Robotic Checkup

 The savage assault, which involved multiple bombing runs, was a horrific display of wanton disregard for human life.
 The tragedy prompted Pablo Picasso to create his antiwar masterpiece “Guernica”